NHS under pressure - Northern Ireland

 The total number of vacancies [1] under active recruitment in secondary care in HSC Northern Ireland has oscillated over the years.
 The definition of a vacancy used by the Department of Health only includes those being actively recruited, which excludes a number of posts not filled by a permanent doctor, for example, those awaiting approval for recruitment or where recruitment has previously failed and there is no live advertisement for the role.

 BMA Northern Ireland research has shown that the number of posts not filled by a permanent consultant are more than double the reported vacancy total across Northern Ireland.
-This under-reporting is likely replicated in other branches of practice.
+According to data obtained via BMA Northern Ireland information requests, the vacancy rate for consultants in September 2021 was 15.5%, and 20.3% in September 2023.
+However, the vacancy rate reported by the Department of Health was significantly lower – just 5.5% in 2021 and 7.6% in 2023.

-The total number of vacancies under active recruitment in the Medical & Dental staff group has fluctuated over time but has remained high since December 2021.
-A record high of 425 vacancies in the Medical & Dental staff group was observed in June 2023 - this is equivalent to a vacancy rate [2] of 7.5%.
+The total number of vacancies under active recruitment in the Medical & Dental staff group has fluctuated over time, with a record high of 425 vacancies in June 2023.
+In March 2024, there were 323 vacancies in the Medical & Dental staff group - this is equivalent to a vacancy rate of 5.6%.

 Note on definitions